Konamiman/NestorMSX/README.md

 #### NestorMSX config=<filename> ####

-Start the emulator using the specified configuration file and leaving slot 2 empty.
+Start the emulator using the specified configuration file.

 #### NestorMSX slot2=<filename> ####